Quantum State Designs via Magic Teleportation: MIDA for deep Clifford circuits

 where $|\phi_r(M)\rangle$ is a random state on $4$ qubits (size arbitrarily chosen) with fixed Von Neumann magic $M_1$ (see the protocol in~\cite{SMAT}).
 We used 40 different values of $M_1 \in [0,2]$ with associated $M_k(\ket{\psi_0(M)})$ computed numerically.
 The results, shown in orange in Figs.~\ref{fig_deep}(c-f), confirm that the same exponential law holds, demonstrating the robustness of MIDA across different initial conditions.

-To supplement these numerics, we also study the frame potential deviation analytically.
-In the supplement~\cite{SMAT}, we present arguments that imply an upper bound on $\Delta_A^{(k)}(M_k)$ that is consistent with our ansatz \eqref{eq:resultFinal}:
+To corroborate these numerics, we also study the frame potential deviation analytically.
+In the supplement ~\cite{SMAT}, we present arguments that imply an upper bound on $\Delta_A^{(k)}(M_k)$ that is consistent with our ansatz \eqref{eq:resultFinal}:

 To arrive at \eqref{eq: delta upper bound}, we employ the replica method, along with recent advances in the commutant theory of the Clifford group $\mathfrak{C}_N$~\cite{Gross2021,magni2025anticoncentration,bittel2025completetheorycliffordcommutant, bittel2025operationalinterpretationstabilizerentropy}.